dmichalopoulos/usf-model-api/README.md

 INFO:uvicorn.error:Uvicorn running on http://0.0.0.0:80 (Press CTRL+C to quit)
 ```

-Now the webapp is up and running, and additionally is port-forwarding to `0.0.0.0:80` on the host
+Now the webapp is up and running, and should be port-forwarding to `0.0.0.0:80` on the host machine.
-machine.
+In the next section ([Using the Web App](#using-the-web-app)), we provide instructions and examples
+on how to start using the app, and interacting with its API.

 ## Using the Web App
 ### Viewing the API Docs